v97111/app/README.md

 - Direct deep link format also works (exp:// or exps://) if provided by Expo.

 **Notes**
-- Railway now serves the launcher page **and** runs the Expo Metro dev server through `npx expo start --tunnel --non-interactive`.
+- Railway now serves the launcher page **and** runs the Expo Metro dev server through `npx expo start` (default `--lan`).
 The launcher boot script parses the Expo CLI logs, writes the detected URL to `.runtime/expo-url.json`, and `/config.js` exposes it so the page can render a live QR code plus an "Open in Expo Go" button.
+- Enable tunnels by setting `EXPO_LAUNCH_MODE=tunnel` and ensuring the Expo CLI has access to `@expo/ngrok@^4.1.0`.
-- If the Expo CLI cannot emit a tunnel URL automatically (for example, if tunnels are disabled), set the **EXPO_URL** environment variable in Railway and the launcher will fall back to it.
+- If the Expo CLI cannot emit a URL automatically (for example, if tunnels are disabled), set the **EXPO_URL** environment variable in Railway and the launcher will fall back to it.
 - Make sure your phone has **Expo Go** installed.